 The Unicorn of Scotland

 The fourth release of the series came in September 2017.
 In doing so, the Royal Mint skipped a release in March earlier in the same year.
-With the obverse, identical as the other coins in the series, the only difference was the finish.
+With the obverse, identical to the other coins in the series, the only difference was the finish.
 The earlier coins had a stucco style finishing for the obverse, however, this time the finish featured an arched pattern of several tiny diamonds.

 The reverse of the coin features an image of the Unicorn of Scotland along with similar inscriptions and the initials of Jody Clark, the designer.